-The Public Improvement District Act [5-11-1 NMSA 1978], being necessary for the welfare of the state and its inhabitants, shall be liberally construed to effect the purposes of that act.
+The Public Improvement District Act, being necessary for the welfare of the state and its inhabitants, shall be liberally construed to effect the purposes of that act.

-Severability clauses. - Laws 2001, ch.
+Severability. - Laws 2001, ch.
 305, § 29 provided for the severability of the act if any part or application is held invalid.